 Why Tokyo Is Different From Singapore

-Singapore’s humidity is high year-round — but it tends to come in bursts, with rain followed by slightly drier periods.
-Tokyo’s rainy season (June–July) creates weeks of sustained 80–90% atmospheric humidity without relief.
+Singapore’s humidity is high year-round — and Southeast Asian hair is well-adapted to tropical moisture.
+What’s different about Tokyo is the seasonal cycle: a cold, dry winter followed by a sudden shift to weeks of sustained rainy-season humidity.
+Even hair that handles Singapore’s tropical climate well can react differently to this abrupt seasonal transition and the way Tokyo’s June–July humidity persists without the variation that tropical climates have.
 Hair that managed fine in Singapore’s climate can react differently to this sustained pressure, particularly if your hair type has any tendency toward cuticle-level humidity reactivity.

 What Singapore Expats in Tokyo Typically Experience